Timeline of Achievements By Each Country in Space Race

 Alan B. Shepard

--May 5 -Alan B. Shepard becomes the first American in space.
+Alan B. Shepard becomes the first American in space.

 -May 25 -President John F. Kennedy addresses Congress and challenges the nation to go to the Moon before the end of the decade.